iotaledger/iota-wiki/docs/get-started/introduction/iota/iota-token/distribution.md

 ---
-description: The IOTA token is designed to facilitate value transfer between humans and machines, with a fair distribution and a focus on sustainability.
+description: The IOTA token is designed to facilitate value transfer between humans and machines, with fair distribution and a focus on sustainability.
 It enables feeless transactions and supports a wide range of use cases.
 image: /img/logo/Chrysalis_logo_dark.png
 keywords:
   - IOTA token